 CPP card and identity protection policyholders were able to claim compensation for mis-sold policies.
-However, the deadline for claiming compensation has now passed.
+The deadline for claiming compensation has now passed.

 CPP sent letters and compensation claim forms to seven million card and identity protection policyholders during February 2014.
 The card and identity protection policies were often sold when customers called a bank or credit card issuer to register or activate a debit or credit card.